 Using the C and C++ libraries with an application in a semihosting environment

-If you are developing an application to run in a semihosted environment for debugging, you must have an execution environment that supports A32 or T32 semihosting trap instructions for AArch32 state or A64 semihosting trap instruction for AArch64 state.
+If you are developing an application to run in a semihosted environment for debugging, you must have an execution environment that supports ARM or Thumb semihosting, and has sufficient memory.

 The execution environment can be provided by either:

-- Using the standard semihosting functionality that is present by default in, for example, the Arm® DSTREAM debug and trace unit.
+Using the standard semihosting functionality that is present by default in, for example, RVI.

 It is not necessary to write any new functions or include files if you are using the default semihosting functionality of the C and C++ libraries.

 The ARM debug agents support semihosting, but the memory map assumed by the C library might require tailoring to match the hardware being debugged.